Memphis braces for release of video in Tyre Nichols' arrest - NewsBreak

 Memphis braces for release of video in Tyre Nichols' arrest

-MEMPHIS, Tenn. — (AP) — Authorities announced the Friday release of police video depicting five officers beating a Black man whose death prompted murder charges against them and provoked outrage at the country's latest instance of police brutality.
-Family members of Tyre Nichols pleaded for any protests to remain peaceful.
+MEMPHIS, Tenn. — (AP) — The city of Memphis and the nation on Friday braced for the release of a police video depicting five officers viciously beating Tyre Nichols, a Black man whose death prompted murder charges against them and outrage at the country's latest instance of police brutality.

-The officers, all of whom are Black, were charged Thursday with murder and other crimes in the killing of Nichols, a motorist who died three days after a confrontation with the officers during a traffic stop on Jan.
+The officers were charged Thursday with murder and other crimes in the killing of Nichols, a motorist who died three days after a confrontation with the officers during a traffic stop on Jan.
 7.

 Shelby County District Attorney Steve Mulroy told a news conference that although the officers each played different roles in the killing, "they are all responsible."